MeetingLawyers/ios-sdk-legacy-sample/README.md

 }
 ```

+In prior versions 3.1.1 or less the `environment`parameter called isDemo, and this value was `true` to comunicate against sandbox environment and `false` to comunicate against production environment.

 Initialization returns an optional (`@discardableResult`) synchronous installation identifier that will only be valid after `initialize` call has succeeded once: